ALMSIVI/novel-tools-py/docs/references.md

 - out_dir (str): The directory to write the markdown file to.
 - use_title (bool): If set to True, will use the book title (if specified) as the Markdown filename.
 - levels (dict[str, int], optional, default={'book_title': 1, 'volume_title': 2, 'chapter_title': 3}): Specifies what level the header should be for each type.
-- write_blank (bool, optional, default=True): If set to True, will write blank lines to the files.
-Sometimes blank lines serve as separators in novels, and we want to keep them.
+- write_newline (bool, optional, default=False): If set to True, will insert a newline after a non-blank line.
+This will avoid contents on consecutive lines being treated as the same paragraph.
 - debug (bool, optional, default=False): If set to True, will print the error message to the terminal.

 ### TocWriter